i3v/GOST-Numeric-style-for-JurisM/README.md

 Root folder should only contain style-folders, one-per-style ( the only two exceptions are "JurisM_exampleCitations_template.dotx" and "README.md").
 Each style is a bibliography-citation format, required by some journal.
-Please avoid Cyrillic letters in all file names (any non-first 128 ASCII characters).
+Please avoid Cyrillic letters in all file names (any non-first 128 ASCII characters) as well as spaces " " - at least, this would make URLs more human-readable.

 ## Each style should contain: